anmolmaintripathi/Linux-Commands/Simple tricks.md

 ```

 ### Application of Cut and Yank:
-* Suppose you extered an command and you forgot to add something at the
+* Suppose you executed an command and you forgot to add something at the
 	the beginning of line, in this case-
 ```console
 	Ctrl+u